-A new medical training device is being produced at a fraction of the cost of established models – leading to an increase in training opportunities and safer surgery.
+A suite of medical training devices is being produced at a fraction of the cost of established models – leading to an increase in training opportunities and safer surgery.

 Usually, training in laparoscopic surgery is based on using high cost surgical simulation devices which are hard for medical staff to access, limiting opportunities for learning.